gboersma/micronaut-stuff/README.md

             <version>1.0-SNAPSHOT</version>
         </dependency>

-Check `samples` folder for examples of how to use.
+Check out the `sample` project for example of how to use.

 Future:
 * Mapping between Quartz and Micronaut properties, e.g. database connection properties.